-Tokyo Metro Pass – Your ticket to navigating Tokyo on the cheap
+Tokyo subway metro pass – Your ticket to navigating Tokyo on the cheap

 Save your JR Pass for travel outside Tokyo

-Not so fast.
-See, you’ve got several options, covering different lines and at different prices.
+The various passes available cover different lines and come at different prices.
 The subway system in Tokyo is run by two different companies, Tokyo Metro and Toei, and the tickets aren’t interchangeable.
 Then we throw JR and a handful of other private railways into the mix.
-Let’s take a look at (some of) the different day passes available:
+Let’s take a look at (some of) the different day passes available and compare the costs in 2026:

 Tokyo Metro 24-hour ticket